material-components/material-components-ios/components/Dialogs/README.md

 Presenting dialogs utilizes two classes: MDCDialogPresentationController and MDCDialogTransitionController.
-These allow the presentation of view controllers in a material specificed manner.
+These allow the presentation of view controllers in a material specific manner.
 MDCDialogPresentationController is a subclass of UIPresentationController that observes the presented view controller for preferred content size.
 MDCDialogTransitionController implements UIViewControllerAnimatedTransitioning and UIViewControllerTransitioningDelegate to vend the presentation controller during the transition.